-What do a health insurer, a car maker and a bank have in common when it comes to their talent searches?
-The answer is they are probably competing for many of the same people — people with skills that, until recently, were only on an IT recruiter’s radar.
+What do a health insurer, a car maker and a bank have in common?
+The answer is their talent needs.
+They are likely competing for many of the same people and for skills that, until recently, were only on an IT recruiter’s radar.

-Those skills, such as big data, 3D printing, cloud hosting and virtual reality, are what companies now need to pursue digital opportunities, from product enhancements like mobile- or chat-based applications to vastly disruptive business transformations of product offerings, go-to-market channels and operations.
+Those skills, such as big data, 3D printing, cloud hosting and virtual reality, are what companies now need to pursue digital opportunities — from product enhancements like mobile- or chat-based apps to vastly disruptive business transformations of product offerings, go-to-market channels and operations.

-Simply put, it is even harder today — than say 3-4 years ago — to plan for, find and hire the talent we need
+Simply put, it is even harder today than even 3-4 years ago to plan for, find and hire the talent we need

-Data can reveal untapped opportunities, though.
-When it comes to both forecasting your digital talent needs, and finding that talent, “Data is the essential ingredient for the digital age,” says Jeremy Citro, customer service director at TalentNeuron.
+Data can also reveal untapped opportunities.
+When it comes to both forecasting your digital talent needs and finding that talent, “Data is the essential ingredient for the digital age,” says Ashley Tatum, VP, Advisory, Gartner.
 “Laying different datasets over one another provides clarity and insight with which real decisions can be made about sourcing strategies during digitalization.”

 Data reveals new opportunities to snag digital talent